Neutrinos from the Sun can discover dark matter-electron scattering: Neutrino flux

-The propagation media of neutrinos from the Solar center to the detector include the Sun, the vacuum, Earth's atmosphere, and the Earth rock (negligible impact for this work).
-The primary propagation effects are trapping of neutrinos and tau regeneration in the Solar medium, and neutrino oscillation.
-Electron and muon neutrinos, once produced near the center of the Sun, mainly interact through charged current (CC) interactions and produce corresponding charged leptons.
-These charged leptons thermalize within the Sun and thus essentially remove electron and muon neutrinos above the transparency energy (energy above which neutrinos can escape the Sun).
-Tau leptons, produced from interactions of tau neutrinos, are so short-lived that they will decay before scattering\,\cite{Liu:2020ckq,Albuquerque:2000rk}.
-Their decay products include tau neutrinos with energies less than ($\sim 20\%$ reduction) that of initial tau neutrinos.
+The propagation media of neutrinos from the solar center to the detector include the Sun, the vacuum, Earth's atmosphere, and Earth rock (negligible impact for this work).
+The primary propagation effects are the trapping of neutrinos and tau regeneration in the solar medium, and neutrino oscillation.
+Electron and muon neutrinos, once produced near the center of the Sun, mainly interact through charged current (CC) interactions and produce the corresponding charged leptons.
+These charged leptons thermalize within the Sun and thus essentially remove electron and muon neutrinos above the transparency energy (the energy below which neutrinos can escape the Sun).
+Tau leptons, produced from interactions of tau neutrinos, are so short lived that they will decay before scattering\,\cite{Liu:2020ckq,Albuquerque:2000rk}.
+Their decay products include tau neutrinos with energies less than ($\sim 20\%$ reduction) that of the initial tau neutrinos.
 For initial tau neutrinos with energies above the corresponding transparency energy, this process will continue until the final tau neutrino reaches energy below the transparency energy.
-Finally, one needs to consider the effect of neutrino oscillation.
+Finally, one needs to consider the effect of neutrino oscillations.
 We have incorporated all these effects using \texttt{nuSQuIDS}\,\cite{ Arguelles:2021twb}.
-The obtained differential neutrino spectra from \texttt{nuSQuIDS} is then used in Eq.\,\eqref{eq:neutrino_flux} to calculate the differential neutrino flux at the detector.
+The differential neutrino spectra obtained from \texttt{nuSQuIDS} is then used in Eq.\,\eqref{eq:neutrino_flux} to calculate the differential neutrino flux at the detector.